shivam-alphaeatz/bounties/DATABASE_SETUP_GUIDE.md

 4. Click the "Test DB" button
 5. Check the console output for detailed error messages

-## Step 2: Create the Database Table
+## Step 2: Create the Database Tables

 ### Option A: Using Supabase Dashboard (Recommended)